 Kermanshah city is one of the two main Kurdish centers in Iran.
-The second one being the Sanandaj city.
-Seating in the middle of the Zagros mountain range, Kermanshah City is a like pearl among Iranian Cities.
+The second one is the Sanandaj City.
+Seating in the middle of the Zagros mountain range, Kermanshah City is a pearl among Iranian Cities.
+It has made its marks in Ancient history even way back before the Persian empire ever came to be.

 Yet Kermanshah Tourist Attractions are not only historical but also natural and cultural.
-Kurdish people’s lifestyle is totally different from eastern or southern Iranian’s lifestyle, making Kermanshah Tourist Attractions more than just tangible heritage.
+Kurdish people’s lifestyle is different from the eastern or southern Iranian lifestyle, making Kermanshah Tourist Attractions more than just tangible heritage.
+Being surrounded by mountains, Kermanshah is one of the coolest Iranian cities during winter, often the first to receive snow.

-As well as Farsi, people in Kermanshah city also speak in Kurdish, a language spoken in all the Kurd regions of Iran, Turkey, Iraq, and Syria.
+As well as Farsi, people in Kermanshah city also speak Kurdish, a language spoken in all the Kurd regions of Iran, Turkey, Iraq, and Syria.
+The same applies to the dress code and most of the other everyday manners.

 To find out more about Kermanshah Tourist Attractions, follow this article from Iran Tourist Guide Center.